AndreaGonzato/WeatherStation/README.md

 # WeatherStation
-Weather Station is an Arduino project where i bult a small Weather Station composed by a clock, date keeper and a temperature sensor.
+Weather Station is an Arduino project where i bult a small Weather Station composed by a clock, a date keeper and a temperature sensor.

 ## Main Components
  * clock